 Our Current Portfolio by Drug Targets and Examples of Each

-• Cognitive enhancers
+• Cognitive and functional outcomes

 Please note: The ADDF no longer funds anti-amyloid approaches and has limited interest in funding cholinesterase inhibitor programs.